Get the best out of your careerday!

 It is a fact that many employees only skim through your CV instead of reading it thoroughly, so be concise when presenting your points.
 Make a short resume text of 5-10 lines that draw an authentic picture of you as a person and candidate, that makes the employer want to read more.

 Keep the CV simple and cut down on the number of work assignments.
-Instead, use the energy on writing about the effect you had or contributed with, using concrete examples.
+Instead, use the energy to write about the effect you had or contributed with, using concrete examples.

 Haven’t there been any clear effect or result, then describe what you learned by being in the position/role/company.
 An example could be “As a waiter, I wasn’t measured on concrete KPIs, but I learned the importance of listening, identifying needs, and taking all situations with a smile.”

-Just like with your application, your CV is not a statistic.
+Just like applications, your CV is not static.
 Have/make different versions of your CV tailored to the specific firm you are applying to.
-Have a basic CV as a fundament where you have everything listed, together and described, and then create shorter versions.
+Have a basic CV as a fundament where you have everything listed, collected, and described, and then create shorter versions.

 Other than linking to your updated LinkedIn profile, you can also link to a project, that you are especially proud of, an article you have written, or a basketball club you are a volunteer in.

 It is part of creating trustworthiness about your accomplishments and passion.
-Have you won prices, achieved certificated or taken courses, that are relevant for the position, that you seek, then include them as well.
+Have you won prices, achieved certificates, or taken courses that are relevant for the position that you seek, then include them as well.

 Supplement your CV with a videoCV.
 In this way, you can differentiate yourself from other CVs in the bundle.
 Because the employer gets a good look into your personality and gets the opportunity to “meet you” and put a face behind the CV and competencies.